cca/cca_invenio/notes/permissions-communities.md

 Important community restriction: we cannot add a public record to a restricted community, but we _can_ do vice versa.

 **QUESTION**: how do we handle the multiprogram 4D Fine Arts?
 One INTDS community?
-I don't like the inconsistency this creates, but it adds many small communities.
+I don't like the inconsistency this creates, but it also adds many small communities.

 Additional ad hoc communities such as Libraries.